hypriot/cluster-lab/README.md

    `sudo apt-get update && sudo apt-get install hypriot-cluster-lab && sudo systemctl start cluster-start`

-  - On any devices in the same LAN network, open a browser at **http://{IP of the node}:8500**.
+  - On any device in the same LAN network, open a browser at **http://{IP of the node}:8500**.
 You should see the Consul web interface listing one node.
 Proceed with the next step only if you see the web interface.
 Grant the node about 2 minutes to  create it.
   - Install the cluster lab software on all other nodes with the command given above.
 About 2 minutes after each install, you should see the nodes being listed in the Consul web interface.